FloraCanou/temperament_evaluator/README.md

 - `destretch`: *optional*.
 Destretches this ratio to pure.
 Default is empty.
 - `show`: *optional*.
 Displays the result.
 Default is `True`.

 **Important: a single monzo should be entered as a vector.
-A monzo list should be entered as composed by column vectors.**
+A monzo list should be entered as an array of column vectors.**

 ## `te_optimizer_legacy.py`